CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 ![image](./media/rack-interface-edit.png)

-In order for MAAS to be able to manage a machine throught its lifecycle, it needs to provide DHCP for at least one subnet, by configuring the corresponding VLAN to which the Rack Controller is connected to.
+In order for MAAS to be able to manage a machine throughout its lifecycle, it needs to provide DHCP for at least one subnet, by configuring the corresponding VLAN to which the Rack Controller is connected to.